 The cold-weather headwear landscape is a notoriously tricky area to traverse.
 Beanies are basically the only vaguely acceptable option, and let’s face it, they’re hardly held in high regard by followers of fashion.
 You can’t really blame them either.
-After all, any time these woollen warmers have strayed into the public fashion consciousness for longer than five minutes there have been terrible, terrible consequences.
+After all, usually when these woollen warmers stray into the public fashion consciousness there have been terrible, terrible consequences.

 For example, David Beckham and his legions of style disciples spent the best part of the noughties proudly rocking a look that said, “I’ve got a turd in my hat”; and during the first coming of Craig David, the R’n’B/Garage crossover crooner exemplified perfectly why condoms should always be rubber and worn on your penis, as opposed to woollen and worn on your head.

 However, as is the case with so many things in the world of style – it’s not just a matter of what you wear, it’s also about how you wear it.
 And with that reasoning very much in mind, we’d like to take to the stand in defence of one of winter’s most misunderstood accessories.